 In September, we passed an important milestone, with all our factories, offices, R&D facilities, data centres, warehouses and distribution centres – across Africa, Asia, Europe, Latin America and North America – now being powered by 100% renewable grid electricity.
 This marked a significant step towards our target to become a carbon neutral company before 2030.
 We also made progress towards our goal of by 40% through smarter planning, alternative fuels and partnerships with tech start-ups.

 3. We stood up for women’s and girl’s empowerment

-Dove and UNICEF joined forces to educate 10 million more young people on self-esteem and body confidence, to help them fulfil their potential.
-Since its inception in 2004, the Dove Self-Esteem Project has reached over 35 million young people across 140 countries.
-Sunsilk has also been busy this year.
+joined forces to educate 10 million more young people on self-esteem and body confidence, to help them fulfil their potential.
+Since its inception in 2004, the Dove Self-Esteem Project has reached over 35 million young people across 140 countries. has also been busy this year.
 Inspiring girls to dream of a future full of possibility, the brand supported the ‘Explore More’ education programme in Thailand and Pakistan, set up the ‘Together We Rock’ platform in Brazil and launched its ‘Rethink Pink’ campaign in Argentina, featuring strong female role models.

 4. We used our voice to push for equality

 Hindustan Unilever (HUL) joined in the country’s first campaign, which included a two-month-long drive to create awareness and nudge the culture in the workplace.
 This campaign was part of our global push to create a truly inclusive work environment for people with diverse genders and orientations.
 We continued our work to make Unilever more inclusive of .
 We also ran initiatives to integrate, develop skills and get back into work.

 5. We got tasty with food and food waste